nisrulz/open-whisperscribe/Readme.md

    ./run.sh
    ```

+   > **Note**:
-   > **Note**: The app runs in the background, so you are free to close the terminal window if you want to.
+   > The app runs in the background, so you are free to close the terminal window if you want to.
+   > When you run this script it will first stop all running instances of Open WhisperScribe and then start a fresh new instance.

+2. Place your cursor inside the application or text field where you want the transcribed text to appear.

-2. Press and hold the hotkey combination `Option + Shift-Left` (or `Alt + Shift-Left` on Windows/Linux) to start recording your voice.
+3. Press and hold the hotkey combination `Option + Shift-Left` (or `Alt + Shift-Left` on Windows/Linux) to start recording your voice.

-3. Release the hotkey to transcribe your speech and automatically copy the text to your clipboard.
+4. Release the hotkey to transcribe your speech and automatically copy the text to your clipboard.

 ### Stopping the Application